 It’s made with warm pasta, creamy pistachio pesto, tender baby courgettes, sweet peas, and blistered padrón peppers for just a touch of smoky depth.
-A few handfuls of greens, a drizzle of olive oil — and suddenly, the plate feels like spring.
+A few handfuls of greens and a drizzle of olive oil, and suddenly the plate feels like spring.

 It’s simple.
 It’s fresh.
 And it’s the kind of meal that feels just right when the days start getting longer.